 I will be using the blank lined wildcard (one of my custom wildcards) to write down how I listened that day or how I need to improve my listening.
 I will also be testing out a new wildcard that I might add to the library next month!

 - Launch Shop: after a couple months of hard work, Living the Chronic Illness Life is coming out with apparel!
-I will share the link when it goes live!
+Shop here!

 - Powersheet Prep Night: gotta love the PSP Gals and our monthly prep party